Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 A girl lights up a giant pegboard with colorful glowing pieces at the Adventure Science Center in Nashville

 The Adventure Science Center (covered in depth above) remains a top pick for this age range.
 Older kids gravitate toward the 75-foot Adventure Tower, the Space Chase gallery, and the Innovation Incubator's 3D printers and coding stations.
-Cross-reference the entry above for full details.
+See the full entry above for hours, cost, and tips.

 Frist Art Museum: Free Hands-On Art Studio for Kids

-The ArtQuest space on the upper level of the Frist is one of Nashville's best-kept family secrets.
-It's a hands-on art-making studio where kids work with trained facilitators at stations covering painting, printmaking, stop-motion animation, and more.
-The content is always tied to whatever exhibition is running downstairs, which means the programming changes and repeat visits feel fresh.
-It's calm, spacious, and genuinely engaging for school-age kids who are curious rather than just kinetic.
+The ArtQuest space on the upper level of the Frist is a hands-on art-making studio where kids work with trained facilitators at stations covering painting, printmaking, and stop-motion animation.
+The content connects to whatever exhibition is running downstairs, so repeat visits feel fresh.
+It's calm, spacious, and genuinely engaging for kids who are curious rather than just kinetic.

 • Cost: Free for visitors 18 and under; adult admission is $15 and includes ArtQuest

-• Time needed: 1–2 hours for ArtQuest alone; 2.5–3 hours if you explore the main galleries
+• Time needed: 1 to 2 hours for ArtQuest alone; 2.5 to 3 hours with the main galleries

-• Pro tip: Kids can take their artwork home.
-Bring a folder or a cardboard tube, especially for wet pieces.
+• Pro tip: Kids take their artwork home.
+Bring a folder or cardboard tube, especially for wet pieces.

-Lane Motor Museum: One of Nashville's Best Free Family Surprises
+Lane Motor Museum: One of Nashville's Best Free Surprises

 The Berry Hill location is the better family choice over the downtown option.
 It's quieter, easier to park, and the staff are excellent at calibrating room difficulty for mixed-age groups.
-Rooms like "The Heist" and "Gold Rush" work well for families with kids in the 9–12 range.
-The game masters walk everyone through the setup before the clock starts, so no one feels lost.
+Rooms like "The Heist" and "Gold Rush" work well for families with kids in the 9 to 12 range.
+The game masters walk everyone through the setup before the clock starts, so no one feels lost from the beginning.

-• Cost: Approximately $38 per person; check the website for current weekday pricing
+• Cost: Approximately $38 per person; check the Escape Game Nashville website for current weekday pricing and family bundles

-• Time needed: 90 minutes total including briefing, the 60-minute game, and a debrief
+• Time needed: 90 minutes total including briefing, the 60-minute game, and debrief

 • Book ahead: Weekend slots sell out.
 Reserve at least a week in advance during spring and summer.

-Nashville Activities for Teens: What Actually Holds Their Attention
+Nashville Family Activities for Teens: What Actually Holds Their Attention

 Teens enjoy retro pinball and arcade games at Pins Mechanical in Nashville's Gulch neighborhood